RUSSIA: Two prison terms, 25 initial fines in 37 cases for public religious events over 4 months

 Over four months between May and August, 37 cases were brought to punish individuals and religious communities across Russia for exercising freedom of religion or belief in public spaces under Administrative Code Article 20.2, Forum 18 News Service has found.
 One community was fined after members offered religious literature near a bus stop.
 In Magadan, two Hare Krishna devotees were sentenced to six days' imprisonment each for performing religious chants and handing out literature in the street.
 "Six days of administrative arrest is a nasty thing, especially for a Hindu vegetarian," Hare Krishna lawyer Mikhail Frolov told Forum 18.
 "A vegetarian diet is generally not provided by law while serving administrative detention, so for the first three days, neither ate."
 While court decisions in such cases are inconsistent, fines handed down can present "serious financial difficulties" for pensioners and the poor, Jehovah's Witness spokesperson Ivan Belenko told Forum 18.

-The unusual use of custodial punishment was intended to keep the defendants off the streets while opposition politicians attempted to register for regional elections, Hare Krishna lawyer Mikhail Frolov told Forum 18 from Moscow on 27 October.
+The unusual use of jail sentences was intended to keep the defendants off the streets while opposition politicians attempted to register for regional elections, Hare Krishna lawyer Mikhail Frolov told Forum 18 from Moscow on 27 October.
 This was despite the devotees' activity being unrelated to political affairs.

-Exercising freedom of religion or belief in public spaces continues to attract hostile attention from law enforcement agencies, often leading to administrative prosecutions and five-figure fines under various parts of Administrative Code Article 20.2.
+Exercising freedom of religion or belief in public spaces continues to attract hostile attention from state agencies, often leading to administrative prosecutions and five-figure fines under various parts of Administrative Code Article 20.2.
 Fines can be a heavy burden on pensioners and others with a low income.

 Two prison terms, 25 initial fines in 37 cases over 4 months